 Resident employees are taxed on worldwide earned income, in respect of any employment or services rendered in Kenya or outside Kenya.
 Residents are also taxed on any other income that has accrued in or is derived from Kenya.

 Non-resident employees are taxable only on their income earned from within Kenya or derived from Kenya.

 Personal income tax rates

-The tax rates applied to taxable income are tabulated below.
+Effective 25 April, 2020 the tax rates applicable to taxable income are tabulated below;

 |Annual taxable income (KES)||Tax rate (%)|

 |On the next 200,000||20|

 As shown above, the maximum rate of 25% will be charged on income in excess of KES 688,000.